hippie68/gogcheck/README.md

 Bash scripts for the purpose of scanning your GOG offline installer collection for valid digital signatures and correct checksums, making sure your downloads have not been modified by someone else.
-The scripts accept multiple files and folders as arguments.
+The scripts accept multiple .exe files and folders as arguments.
 No arguments: check the current folder.

 To make sure all files are original, use the scripts in the following order:
 1. sigcheck: checks .exe files for valid digital signatures